mintyphp/mintyphp/README.md

-MindaPHP
+MintyPHP
 ========

-MindaPHP aims to be a full-stack framework that is:
+MintyPHP aims to be a full-stack framework that is:

   - Easy to learn
   - Secure by design